Bangkok Bank

 Bangkok Bank Public Company Limited (ธนาคารกรุงเทพ, RTGS: Thanakhan Krung Thep) is one of the largest commercial banks in Thailand.
-Its branch network includes over 1,165 branches, As of September 2018 within Thailand, with 32 international branches in 15 economies, including wholly owned subsidiaries in Indonesia, Malaysia and China.
+Its branch network includes over 800 branches as of May 2024, within Thailand, with 32 international branches in 15 economies, including wholly owned subsidiaries in Indonesia, Malaysia, Singapore and China.
 Bangkok Bank has branches in London and New York to complement its Southeast Asian network.

 History

 Bangkok Bank was established in 1944 and was listed on the Stock Exchange of Thailand in 1975.

 One of Thailand's 3rd class banks, Bangkok Bank has an extensive distribution channel network to serve a variety of customers.
 Services are provided through physical premises such as branches and business centers, digital banking such as internet banking ("Bualuang iBanking"), mobile banking (Bualuang mBanking), phone banking, 9,300 ATMs, 1,200 CDMs, and other self-service machines.

 Bangkok Bank currently has the largest overseas branch network of any Thai bank with 32 international branches in 15 economies, including wholly owned subsidiaries in Malaysia and China.
 The international branch network is concentrated in Southeast Asia, China, Hong Kong, Taiwan and Japan; and the bank also has branches in London and New York.
 Bangkok Bank is the only Thai bank with a local bank in China with its head office in Shanghai and six branches.
 The China branches are in Shanghai, Beijing, Shenzhen, Chongqing, Xiamen, and the Shanghai Free Trade Zone.
 Bangkok Bank has 16 international branches in ASEAN countries which form the ASEAN Economic Community (AEC).
-Bangkok Bank is the only Thai bank to have a branch in Myanmar where its Yangon Branch opened on 2 June 2015.
+Bangkok Bank is the only Thai bank to have a branch in Myanmar, where its Yangon Branch opened on 2 June 2015.